houssoli/vault-kubernetes-demo/3-deploy-basic.md

     -o jsonpath='{.items[0].metadata.name}' -n ${ns}) -n ${ns}
 ```

-You should log output similar to:
+You should see log output similar to:
 ```
 2019/04/03 03:23:49 ==> WARNING: Don't ever write secrets to logs.
 2019/04/03 03:23:49 ==>          This is for demonstration only.